-Ms. Wagman is managing director of Secretariat and has over 20 years of experience in the construction industry focused in the areas of dispute resolution, delay and disruption analyses, project advisory, and scheduling.
-She has provided independent expert services to owners, contractors, and designers on complex construction disputes across all sectors including heavy civil, oil and gas, infrastructure and transportation, power and energy, vertical construction, and marine salvage.
-Ms. Wagman has a BS in civil engineering from Cornell University.
+Ms Wagman is a managing director of Secretariat, based out of New York.
+Ms Wagman has over 20 years of experience in the construction industry specialising in the areas of dispute resolution, delay and disruption analyses, scheduling, claims, cost analyses, project controls, as well as construction and project management.
+Ms Wagman has provided services to owners, contractors and designers across a wide range of complex projects in industries including heavy civil, infrastructure, transportation, oil and gas, power/petrochemical, energy, medical, education, commercial and high-rise buildings.

-What do you enjoy most about working in your current role as construction expert?
+What do you enjoy most about being a managing director?